We OAT to be Healthy

 Waking up to a freezing cold green smoothie doesn’t sound that attractive when it’s 10 degrees outside.
 A nice, hot bowl of porridge on these cold winter mornings sounds much more appealing to me, thankyou!

 Read the extended version of my latest nutritional article published in the Taste section of the Gold Coast Bulletin.
-And don’t forget to scroll all the way down the page to discover two delicious oaty recipes!
-(Wheat Free Gorgeous Gran oh la la and Bircher Muesli) Enjoy!
+And don’t forget to click on the links to some of the most delicious, easy to prepare oaty recipes!
+Enjoy!

 Many of us seem to naturally crave more ‘warming foods’ during winter.
 This colder weather can steer us away from salads, cold smoothies and raw foods, while we crave and consume more ‘warming’ type foods.
 Warming foods are ones which contain higher thermal levels.
 They improve circulation and dispel cold.
 According to the ancient Chinese and Ayurvedic Medicines, warming foods such as oats, increase our natural internal ‘flame’ or ‘oven’, as they warm the body up from the inside out and increase our “Qi” or “Prana” (Chinese and Sanskrit words for vital force).
 Apparently oats hold their warming effect on the body even when eaten at room temperature.